High Availability Mount

 Setting Up and Prioritizing Backends

 Subsequent backends can use different connection methods.
-For example, if you are connecting to an on-premise NAS system, the primary backend can connect via SFTP while the secondary backend can connect via FTP(S).
-This setup lets you use failover options across different protocols and connection methods.
+For example, if you are connecting to an on-premise NAS system, the primary backend can connect via SFTP while the secondary backend connects via FTP(S).
+This lets you fail over across different protocols and connection methods.

 Select a Remote Server to connect with and a remote folder to use for the Mount.

-Make sure that all backends point to the exact same folder on the remote system.
-This ensures the folder contents remain identical if the High Availability Mount switches between backends.
+All backends must point to the exact same folder on the remote system.
+This keeps the folder contents identical when the High Availability Mount switches between backends.

 Health Checks

-Health checks assess both connectivity and data integrity using a canary file system.
-A "canary file" is a dummy file that is used as part of an early warning system.
-It is a specially placed file that is used to determine changing conditions at its location.
+Health checks assess connectivity and data integrity using a canary file.
+A canary file is a small file Files.com writes to and reads from a known location to detect changing conditions at that location.

 Canary File Path

-Make sure that you specify a canary file path to a location that has correct access permissions.
-Make sure that the path to the canary file is readable and writable by the authentication credentials used for the corresponding Remote Server.
+The canary file path must be readable and writable by the authentication credentials used for the corresponding Remote Server.

-We recommend placing all the canary files into the same folder location.
-For example, if the Mount is configured to use a Remote Folder path of path/to/folder on the Remote Server then make sure that the canary file path is also pointing to a location within path/to/folder.
+Place all canary files in the same folder location.
+For example, if the Mount is configured to use a Remote Folder path of path/to/folder on the Remote Server, the canary file path must point to a location within path/to/folder.

 Active vs Passive Health Checks